jdmclatcher/file-explorer-helper/README.md

 The output window will provide you will helpful status messages or warnings as you use the program.

-#### Print Details

-The "Print Details" button will print out specific details about the current folder in a .txt file.
-This file will be created in the folder that you selected with the "Browse for Folder" button.

 ## Other Info

 Please feel free to download this project and use it however you would like!